 - pluginload: called after all the plugins have been loaded after the beet command starts - import: called after a beet import command finishes (the lib keyword argument is a Library object; paths is a list of paths (strings) that were imported) - album_imported: called with an Album object every time the import command finishes adding an album to the library.
 Parameters: lib, album - item_copied: called with an Item object whenever its file is copied.
 Parameters: item, source path, destination path - item_imported: called with an Item object every time the importer adds a singleton to the library (not called for full-album imports).
 Parameters: lib, item - before_item_moved: called with an Item object immediately before its file is moved.
 Parameters: item, source path, destination path - item_moved: called with an Item object whenever its file is moved.
-Parameters: item, source path, destination path - item_linked: called with an Item object whenever a symlink is created for a file.
-Parameters: item, source path, destination path
+Parameters: item, source path, destination path - item_removed: called with an Item object every time an item (singleton or album's part) is removed from the library (even when its file is not deleted from disk). - write: called with an Item object just before a file's metadata is written to disk (i.e., just before the file on disk is opened).
+Event handlers may raise a library.FileOperationError exception to abort the write operation.
+Beets will catch that exception, print an error message and continue. - after_write: called with an Item object after a file's metadata is written to disk (i.e., just after the file on disk is closed). - import_task_start: called when before an import task begins processing.
+Parameters: task (an ImportTask) and session (an ImportSession). - import_task_apply: called after metadata changes have been applied in an import task.
+Parameters: task and session.

-- item_removed: called with an Item object every time an item (singleton or album's part) is removed from the library (even when its file is not deleted from disk). - write: called with an Item object, a path, and a tags dictionary just before a file's metadata is written to disk (i.e., just before the file on disk is opened).
-Event handlers may change the tags dictionary to customize the tags that are written to the media file.
-Event handlers may also raise a library.FileOperationError exception to abort the write operation.
-Beets will catch that exception, print an error message and continue. - after_write: called with an Item object after a file's metadata is written to disk (i.e., just after the file on disk is closed). - import_task_created: called immediately after an import task is initialized.
-Plugins can use this to, for example, change imported files of a task before anything else happens.
-It's also possible to replace the task with another task by returning a list of tasks.
-This list can contain zero or more ImportTask's.
-Returning an empty list will stop the task.
-Parameters: "task" (an ImportTask) and session (an ImportSession). - import_task_start: called when before an import task begins processing.
-Parameters: task and session. - import_task_apply: called after metadata changes have been applied in an import task.
-Parameters: task and session. - import_task_choice: called after a decision has been made about an import task.
+- import_task_choice: called after a decision has been made about an import task.
 This event can be used to initiate further interaction with the user.
 Use task.choice_flag to determine or change the action to be taken.
 Parameters: task and session. - import_task_files: called after an import task finishes manipulating the filesystem (copying and moving files, writing metadata tags).
 Parameters: task and session. - library_opened: called after beets starts up and initializes the main Library object.
 Parameter: lib. - database_change: a modification has been made to the library database.
 The change might not be committed yet.
-Parameters: lib and model. - cli_exit: called just before the beet command-line program exits.
-Parameter: lib. - import_begin: called just before a beet import session starts up.
-Parameter: session.
+Parameter: lib. - cli_exit: called just before the beet command-line program exits.
+Parameter: lib.